BurnOutTrader/fund-forge/README.md

 and
 [strategies readme](https://github.com/BurnOutTrader/fund-forge/blob/main/ff_strategies/README.md)

+I intend to build a full glossary and video tutorial series when live trading features are completed.

 ## Current Status

 Fund Forge is not ready for live trading.
 It currently uses a faux `DataevVndor::Test` and `Brokerage::Test` API implementation to help build standardized models, which will aid future API integrations.